alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

-## 02/14/24 -  Eric Smith -     Version 4.2.0
+## 02/29/24 -  Eric Smith -     Version 4.2.0
 **Updates:**
+-   Added optional pagination
+-       Adds a selectable number of Records per Page input to the header - default value 10
+-       Adds a navigation footer with a editable input showing the current page # and total number of pages
+-       The footer also includes Prev & Next buttons as well as optional First & Last Buttons
+-       The appropriate buttons are disabled if the user is on the first or the last page
--   Added optional pagination (Initial release does not support retaining selected records when sorting, filtering, searching, paginating)
+-       (Initial release does not support retaining selected records when sorting, filtering, searching, paginating)

 **Bug Fixes:**
 -   Fixed bug where the maximum number of rows to be displayed gets cleared